ayisharizwi/prodigy_cs_04/README.md

 3. **Stopping the Logger:**
    - The keylogger will run indefinitely until the `Esc` key is pressed, which triggers the `on_release` function to stop the listener.

-You can further customize this README to match any additional functionality or details you may wish to include in your repository.